alexamies/chinesenotes.com/README.md

 A JavaScript library to help in presenting the web application is at https://github.com/alexamies/chinesedict-js

-Python ulitities for analysis of text in the structure here are at https://github.com/alexamies/chinesenotes-python
+Python utilities for analysis of text in the structure here are at https://github.com/alexamies/chinesenotes-python

 For a description of how the framework can be used for other corpora see